vpubchain/Phore/doc/init.md

 1. Service User
 ---------------------------------

-All three startup configurations assume the existence of a "phore" user and group.
+All three startup configurations assume the existence of a "vpub" user and group.
 They must be created before attempting to use these scripts.

 2. Configuration